MoHAMDY93/-Quantum-Bookstore-Fawry-/README.md

-# OOP Task 2
+# OOP Task 2 (Book Sotre)

-A console-based Java application developed as part of the second Object-Oriented Programming (OOP) task during the internship.
+A console-based Java application developed as part of the second OOP task during the internship.

 ---